-Deloitte & Touche LLP ("Deloitte & Touche") were appointed auditors of the Corporation at the 15 May 2002 Annual and Special Meeting.
-Deloitte & Touche has acted as auditors of the Corporation in excess of the five preceding years.
+Ernst & Young LLP were appointed auditors of the Corporation at the 14 May 2003 Annual Meeting.
+Deloitte & Touche LLP acted as auditors of the Corporation in excess of the five years preceding 14 May 2002.
 During the fourth quarter of 2002, the Audit Committee conducted a review of the Corporation's audit requirements and potential service providers.
-The Audit Committee requested proposals and received presentations from international audit firms for the provision of audit services and made a recommendation to the Board, which was accepted on 11 December 2002.
-For 2003 the Board proposes to nominate Ernst & Young LLP ("Ernst & Young") as the auditors of the Corporation to hold office until the close of the next annual meeting of shareholders.
-Pursuant to National Policy Statement No. 31, on 18 December 2002 the Corporation prepared and delivered a Notice of Change of Auditors relating to the proposed change of auditors.
-Response letters commenting on the Notice of Change of Auditors have been obtained from Deloitte & Touche and Ernst & Young.
-Copies of the Notice of Change of Auditors, response letters from Deloitte & Touche and Ernst & Young and a written confirmation of the review thereof by the Corporation's Audit Committee are annexed as Schedule "A" to this Circular.
-As stated in the Notice of Change of Auditors and the response letter from Deloitte & Touche, the Board's decision not to nominate Deloitte & Touche for reappointment as auditors of the Corporation was not due to the occurrence of any reportable event (including disagreements or unresolved issues) within the meaning of National Policy Statement No. 31.
+The Audit Committee requested proposals and received presentations from international audit firms for the provision of audit services and made a recommendation to the Board, which was accepted on 11 December 2002 and ratified by the Shareholders at the 14 May 2003 Annual Meeting.
+For 2004, the Board proposes to nominate Ernst & Young LLP as the auditors of the Corporation to hold office until the close of the next Annual Meeting of Shareholders.